chron/gaze/README.md

 A bad solo RPG chatbot

+## Philosophy

+- Sharp knives
+- Always an escape hatch

 ## Advantages over using a chatbot directly:

 Maintaining state

 - Store a character sheet and have the LLM maintain it with tool calls
 - Have separate lists of characters, scenes, etc.

+The AI can keep secrets

+- A planning tool that lets it maintain state not visible to the user
+- Better for coherent experiences that aren't just made up on the fly

 A specialized experience